In this post, we will discuss how to create a table in MySQL using the command line and phpMyAdmin?

 Note: Each table can have a maximum of 1 primary key.
 The math_marks table has only 1 primary key which is constituted by multiple columns (i.e {roll_no, name}).

-In the above table, id is an AUTO_INCREMENT column means we don’t need to specify id value while inserting records to the table.
+In the above table, the id is an AUTO_INCREMENT column, which means we don’t need to specify the id value while inserting records into the table.

 Note: An AUTO_INCREMENT column must be a PRIMARY KEY.